-Now that you have reduced the number of fires you deal with on a regular basis, and the amount of time it takes to fight them, how do you actually start taking proactive action in your daily work?
-This can be challenging—once you’re used to being reactionary, changing your perspective and looking towards the future can be difficult.
+Now that you’ve worked to reduce the number of fires you deal with and the amount of time it takes to fight them, now it’s time to start taking proactive action in your daily work.
+How can this be done, you ask?
+Well—it can be a bit of a challenge.
+Once you’re used to the reactionary lifestyle, changing your perspective and looking towards the future can feel daunting.

 Set annual goals

-Organize your goals based on the impact they will have on the organization.
-The objectives that require the least amount of effort and have the most impact should be first, followed by those that require the most effort and have the most impact.
-(If any are low impact, they likely don’t belong on this list.)
-When you’re not busy fighting fires day in and day out, understanding your personal goals and their positive effect on the business will make it much easier to be proactive.
+Organize your executive assistant goals based on the impact they’ll have on your organization.
+The objectives that require the least amount of effort and have the most positive impact should be first, followed by those that require the most effort and have the most impact.
+If any goals are low impact—they likely don’t belong on this list!
+When you’re not spending all your valuable time reactively fighting fires, you’ll have the time to sit with and really understand your personal goals.

-Pro-tip: Remove distractions.
-Turn off your phone, lose your email and Slack, put on headphones.
-Let the world around you run, while you make progress in your proactive goals.
+Pro-tip: Remove any and all distractions when possible.
+Turn off your phone, exit out of email and Slack, or put on headphones.
+Let the world around you run while you pause to make progress in your proactive goals.

-Habits are hard to break, but once you feel the satisfaction of proactivity, you’ll be hooked.
-Use the goal-setting skills and the calendar management you have already mastered as a great EA to plan ahead and encourage proactivity.
+Habits are hard to break, but once you feel the satisfaction of proactivity, we promise you’ll be hooked!
+Use the goal-setting skills and executive assistant calendar management you’ve already mastered to plan ahead and encourage proactivity.